Train and retain your team's top talent with this Ebook.

 Pro team: If you’re hosting a virtual sales meeting, use Visme's Livestorm integration to present a Visme slide deck within the meeting room directly.

-The best sales meetings leave room for collaboration and brainstorming.
+The best sales leaders leave room for collaboration and brainstorming.
 If you're hosting an in-person meeting, you can use a physical whiteboard or flipchart to organize ideas.
 You can also assign group tasks or projects.
 For example, you can break your team into smaller groups to design a new sales strategy.

 If you're hosting virtual meetings, there are plenty of collaboration tools that allow teams to work together in real time.
 Tools like Miro's digital whiteboard let you share ideas, map out processes, and create stunning visuals.
 Plus, if you're using a video engagement tool like Livestorm, you can create unlimited breakout rooms with up to 16 speakers.
 This way, your team can brainstorm ideas and share observations in the main room when ready.